wfc-android-dev/EspressoMakingAssistantStudyJam/README.md

 The sendMessage button at the bottom of the scrollable main activity view, will gather the information on all 6 tips and allow the user to send the six tips via email.

+The six second activities (for each of the six espesso making tips) will have a title(TextView), an image (ImageView), the text about the specific topic (TextView) and finally a button for email intent.

 This app does not require permissions.
 The target sdk is 23(Marshmallow) and the minimum sdk is 21 (Android 5.0 Lollipop)